 So you want to leave university/college and work for a hedge fund?
-Not long ago, this wasn't possible: hedge funds only hired people who'd been through banks' sales and trading graduate programmes.
+Once, this wasn't possible: hedge funds only hired people who'd been through banks' sales and trading graduate programmes.
 Now though, they're increasingly training up university leavers themselves.

-If you're looking for a graduate position in a hedge fund, here are 10 funds where you might find one.
+If you're looking for a graduate or intern position in a hedge fund, here are 10 funds where you might find one.
 Be warned: competition for places is likely to be intense.

-What's the graduate programme like?
+What's the graduate program like?
 There's not a structured graduate programme as such, but BlueBay does accept people for internships, which can then turn into full time roles.

 Who does it hire?
-Past interns-to-full time hires have included Edmund Weeks, an economics graduate from Durham University, or Adam Jacobson, an economics graduate from Nottingham University.
+Past interns have included Michael Richardson, an economics graduate from the university of Bristol or Ryan McGarry, an economics graduate from the university of Nottingham.

 What is it?
-A massive quantitative hedge fund founded by David Shaw, now partly owned by Google's Eric Schmidt.
+A massive quantitative hedge fund founded by David Shaw, now 20% owned by Google's Eric Schmidt.

 What is it?
 A large global macro fund, known for its 'interesting' company culture.

 What is it?
-A systematic fund that, "combine massive amounts of data, world-class computing power and financial expertise to develop sophisticated trading models."
+Two Sigma is a systematic hedge fund using quantitative trading methods that, "combine massive amounts of data, world-class computing power and financial expertise to develop sophisticated trading models."

 What is it?
 Another systematic fund that crunches data to find market anomalies that can be exploited to make money.